Social Services & Healthcare

 Why take this course?

-This two year programme incorporates classroom-based study with work-based learning, in order to prepare you for entry to the workplace or full-time Further or Higher Education.
+This programme, delivered over one or two years incorporates classroom-based study with work–based learning, in order to prepare you for entry to the workplace or full–time Further or Higher Education.
 The course is funded by Skills Development Scotland.

 Over 400,000 people work in social services and healthcare in Scotland — caring for people when they need it most.
 Whether it's helping an older person to get ready in the morning to providing nursing and medical care in a hospital setting, a career in the social services and healthcare sector is a as vital as it is rewarding.

 A Foundation Apprenticeship in Social Services could set you on the right track.
-All Social Work degrees in Scotland accept a Foundation Apprenticeship in Social Services and Healthcare for entry.
+All Social Work degrees in Scotland accept a Foundation Apprenticeship in Social Services & Healthcare for entry.

 What you will experience

-The Foundation Apprenticeship in Social Services and Healthcare is for pupils in S5 and S6.
-In S5 you will complete a National Progression Award at SCQF level 6 in Social Services and Healthcare.
-In S6 you will complete the 4 Mandatory Units of the SVQ 2 Social Services and Healthcare.
+The Foundation Apprenticeship in Social Services & Healthcare is for pupils in S5 and S6.
+In S5 you will complete a National Progression Award at SCQF Level 6 in Social Services & Healthcare.
+In S6 you will complete the 4 Mandatory Units of the SVQ 2 Social Services & Healthcare.

 The National Progression Award in year one will includes units in: